openedx/openedx-aspects/docs/concepts/extensions.rst

 Superset Assets
 ================

-Aspects allows to programatically define custom superset assets via a tutor patch.
+Aspects allows to programatically define custom superset assets, such as custom data sources, queries, reports, and dashboards, via a Tutor patch.
 Developers can use an tutor inline plugin with the patch `superset-extra-assets` and those will be imported at initialization.